telerik/teststudio-docs/docs/knowledge-base/test-automation-kb/get-set-position-radslider-wpf.md

 <telerik:RadSlider Name="MySlider" Minimum="0" Maximum="100" Value="50"/>
 ```

-Use following Test Studio code to get/set the possition of the slider in the application under test.
+Use following Test Studio code to get/set the position of the slider in the application under test.

 ```C#
 // Read value